bplusv/dsa-problems/explanation_3.md

 The Huffman tree is constructed using the MinHeap storing key-value pairs, the heap min property is based on keys.
 The value is a Node containing frequency, a character, and left-right children.
 Added logic for a single symbol tree edge case, return only the count.

 MinHeap insert/extract is O(log(n)).
 Overall tree building + encoding is O(n log(n)), and decoding is O(n).
 Huffman tree size is 2n - 1, where n is the number of unique symbols, as leaves.
+Space complexity for enconding and decoding is O(n), the tree size O(n), and additional dictionary structures size are O(n).